akattelu/parsel/README.md

-p.zeroOrMore(c) -- attempts to parse 0 or more instances of c p.oneOrMore(c) -- attempts to parse at least 1 instead of c p.sepBy(c, delim) -- parses many instances of c parser delimited by delim parser p.lazy(func) -- returns a combinator that lazily evaluates func (func should return a parser)
+p.zeroOrMore(c) -- attempts to parse 0 or more instances of c p.oneOrMore(c) -- attempts to parse at least 1 instead of c p.sepBy(c, delim) -- parses many instances of c parser delimited by delim parser p.exclude(c, cond) -- Fails a parser if it matches condition set by cond p.lazy(func) -- returns a combinator that lazily evaluates func (func should return a parser)
 ```